fasten-project/fasten/analyzer/javacg-opal/README.md

 </p>
 <br/>

-The FASTEN OPAL plugin is a tool for generating call graphs in FASTEN format using [OPAL](https://www.opal-project.de/) call CPythonGraph generator version '3.0.0'.
+The FASTEN OPAL plugin is a tool for generating call graphs in FASTEN format using [OPAL](https://www.opal-project.de/) call graph generator version '3.0.0'.
 This tool can also merge the resulted call graphs with their dependencies.
 The OPAL can be used as a standalone tool for generating call graphs for libraries and application and as a part of the FASTEN server.

 ## Arguments
 - `-a` `--artifact` Artifact, Maven coordinate, or a file path
 - `-d` `--dependencies` Dependencies: coordinates or files
-- `-g` `--generate` Generate call CPythonGraph for the artifact
+- `-g` `--generate` Generate call graph for the artifact
-    - `-ga` `--genAlgorithm` Algorithm for generating a call CPythonGraph {RTA,CHA,AllocationSiteBasedPointsTo,TypeBasedPointsTo}
+    - `-ga` `--genAlgorithm` Algorithm for generating a call graph {RTA,CHA,AllocationSiteBasedPointsTo,TypeBasedPointsTo}
 - `-h` `--help` Show this help message and exit.
 - `-i` `--input-type` Input of algorithms are {FILE or COORD}
 - `-m` `--merge` Merge artifact CG to dependencies